bongnv/blog/content/blog/2020-05-10-dark-theme-with-gatsby/index.md

 ## Wrap up

-Two solutions were described in this post:
+To summarize, two solutions were described in this post:

-* A solution with complicated techniques in React, Gatsby including: `useEffect` hooks, `ThemeContext` or `wrapRootElement` api in `gatsby-browser.js`.
+* One solution with complicated techniques in React, Gatsby including: `useEffect` hooks, `ThemeContext` or `wrapRootElement` api in `gatsby-browser.js`.
 * Another simpler solution with mostly CSS.

-Both require to inject a piece of scripts before the body to select a proper theme for users.
-Both solutions are enough to meet the initial requirements.
-If you want extend it to select the dark mode based on the user's preferred  color scheme, you can extend the script like:
+Both require to inject a piece of scripts before the body to select the proper theme for users.
+And if you want extend it to select the dark mode based on the user's preferred color scheme, you can extend the script like:
 ```
 const mql = window.matchMedia('(prefers-color-scheme: dark)');
 const darkMode = mql.matches === true;
 ```

-I learned a lot while implementing the dark theme for my blog.
+For myself, I learned a lot while implementing the dark theme.
 I eventually realize that I wouldn't need that knowledge because there is a simpler approach that requires CSS mostly.
 Such things happen normally, right?
 We often over-engineering a problem and it's why I believe we should always look for the best solution possible.

 I would like to give credit to these links that helped me to build my dark theme:
 - https://joshwcomeau.com/gatsby/dark-mode/
 - https://www.gatsbyjs.org/blog/2019-01-31-using-react-context-api-with-gatsby/
 - https://github.com/mrcrmn/docc

+And last but not least, I uploaded an example of codes for dark themes here https://github.com/bongnv/gatsby-dark-theme.
+Enjoy blogging!